j-siguencia/Music-Ranks-Mobile-App/README.md

 ```
 2) Follow the pictures of the readMe of that repo to make your backend databases.
 Once done, open your Control panel for XAMPP and Start Apache and MySQL.
 3) Our App uses an Android Emulator in Android Studio.
 Set up a Pixel 5 API 31 emulator in your Android Studio  application.
 Run your emulator first.
-4) In order for your app to work, you will need to download these dependences in the same folder as your a:
+4) In order for your app to work, you will need to download these dependences in the same folder as your app which should be named MusicRanks from this repo:

 ```
 npm i react